Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5t56gFZ8I0M.md

 ### Transcript

-> grenade launcher that'd be pretty cool huh i remember, one of the first mods that ever came out like way way way back was, someone modded a sniper rifle in the game and like shot one of the, i think it was a spitter from like really far away from the top of the cliff it's pretty funny
+> grenade launcher that'd be pretty cool huh I remember, one of the first mods that ever came out like way way way back was, someone modded a sniper rifle in the game and like shot one of the, I think it was a spitter from like really far away from the top of the cliff it's pretty funny